Armingodiz/challenger/README.md

 ## Usage

-Use `docker run --name redis-usdb -p "yourPort":6379 -d redis` to connect redis to port "yourPort".
+1) Use `docker run --name redis-usdb -p "yourPort":6379 -d redis` to connect redis to port "yourPort".

       ("yourPort" is set to 8282 by default, but if you want to change it, change redisPort in config.json)

       Broker will be use port 8080 by default, to change it go to file config.json.

-build and run **main.go** file(`go run main.go`) to start the app.
+2) build and run **main.go** file(`go run main.go`) to start the app.

-Then we need to run publish.go.
-Go to publisher package and run `go run publish.go` (to start the publisher for broker).
+3) Go to publisher package and run `go run publish.go` (to start the publisher for broker).